-Long distance runners need lots of energy and natural race fuel can help.
 When we run continuously for hours, our bodies get depleted of glycogen stored in the muscles and liver.
 Glycogen is essential to keep our bodies moving and functioning properly.
 Our bodies also become dehydrated with the loss of liquids and electrolytes through sweat.
 We need to fuel our bodies with energy boosting foods and fortifying drinks to keep us going strong and properly hydrated.

 To avoid "hitting" the wall, long distance runners need to digest energy boosting foods (running fuel) during the run.
-There are many products available on the market in the form of energy gels or energy blocks that can help and many types of sports drinks are available to quench thirst and replace electrolytes to prevent dehydration.

-If you normally take energy gels with added caffeine, you can easily add caffeine to your natural race fuel or natural sports drink.
+If you normally use energy gels with added caffeine, you can easily add caffeine to your natural race fuel or natural sports drink.
 Do this by adding green tea leaves (try grounding them in a coffee grinder) to your fuel or you can just add green tea to your homemade sports drink.

 Honey - Contains natural sugars including glucose, potassium and it is a source of antioxidants.
 It has both fructose for slow release carbs and glucose for quick release carbs.